Inside: Career lessons learned from seven Uber drivers who have it all figured out.

 We didn’t talk about it, but I could tell that Josiah could probably rock out these songs on his own instrument the way he hummed and drummed along to the beat.
 This wasn’t simply a music choice, it was a passion.

-Career and Life Lesson: Find ways to bring joy to your work.
+Career Lesson: Find ways to bring joy to your work.

 Music Choice: None